Associated Event

 Jon Crosbie (Presenter)

 Jon has almost two decades of experience working for mining companies across the whole mining lifecycle, covering exploration, project development/approvals, construction, operations and closure.
-He has held both functional and operational roles with Rio Tinto, the International Council on Mining and Metals and MMG in differing cultural contexts, with experience in Africa, Europe, South America and Australia.
+He has held both functional and operational roles with Rio Tinto and MMG in differing cultural contexts, with experience in Africa, Europe, South America and Australia.
 His commodity exposure covers coal, iron ore, copper, gold, silver, zinc, lead, cobalt, molybdenum and uranium.
-For the last 10 years, Jon has worked in mine closure focused roles and has extensive experience in the areas of environmental impact assessment, progressive rehabilitation planning, closure liability cost estimation, ecological restoration, stakeholder engagement and socio-economic transitioning, and integrating these areas with strategy, risk, audit and financial functions.
-In early 2024, Jon became a non-executive director and deputy chair of the Mine Land Rehabilitation Authority – an independent body working with community, industry and government to oversee the rehabilitation of declared mine land to ensure transition to safe, stable and sustainable post-mining landforms in Victoria.

 Time Program